 FlightGear contains an in-flight tutorial system, where a simulated instructor provides a virtual 'lesson'.
+These vary between aircraft from simple tutorials teaching you how to start the engines on the aircraft, to full lessons teaching you how to fly for the first time.
 To access tutorials, Select Start Tutorial from the Help menu.
-Tutorials are only available on some aircraft.